alphagov/govuk-design-system/src/get-started/extending-and-modifying-components/index.md

 Doing this removes the possibility of any updates breaking your service.
 However, you will not receive any future updates from the original component.

 For example, a large modification of an existing component is the [Step by step navigation pattern](/patterns/step-by-step-navigation/) which began as a small modification to the [Accordion component](/components/accordion/).
 The step by step navigation had so many changes it was eventually forked into a separate component.

+## Check accessibility

+When you make any changes you need to check the accessibility of the modified components.
+That is to ensure your service is compliant with WCAG 2.2 AA and [meets accessibility regulations](https://www.gov.uk/guidance/meet-the-requirements-of-equality-and-accessibility-regulations).

+Read our [accessibility statement](/accessibility-statement/) to understand how accessible unmodified components in the GOV.UK Design System are.
+And read [accessibility guidance in the Service Manual](https://www.gov.uk/service-manual/helping-people-to-use-your-service) to understand what you need to do to ensure your service is accessible.

 ## Contributing back